Understand math cognition.

 Improve math education.

-We aim to understand and improve fundamental abilities of symbolic mathematical thinking: reading and writing numbers, calculation, algorithmic thinking, and more.
+We aim to understand and improve fundamental abilities of symbolic mathematical thinking: handling numbers, calculation, algorithmic thinking, and more.

 Our Goals